LTruter/myFirstWebDesignProject/README.md

 To view the website and explore the code, follow these steps:

-1. Clone this repository to your local machine using `git clone`.
+1. **Download the Project:**
+   - Click on the green 'Code' button at the top of this repository.
+   - Select 'Download ZIP' to download the project as a ZIP archive.

+2. **Open the Project:**
+   - Extract the downloaded ZIP archive to a location of your choice on your computer.
-2. Open the project in Adobe Dreamweaver or your preferred web browser and code editor.
+   - Open the project in Adobe Dreamweaver or your preferred web browser and code editor.

+3. **Explore the Website:**
-3. Navigate to the `Homepage.html` file to see the website's homepage.
+   - Navigate to the `Homepage.html` file to see the website's homepage.
-4. Feel free to explore the HTML, CSS, and JavaScript files to understand the code.
+   - Feel free to explore the HTML, CSS, and JavaScript files to understand the code and how the project works.

-Thank you for visiting my first web design project repository!
-I hope you enjoy exploring it as much as I enjoyed creating it.
+Happy exploring!